 Well, number one, why are they investigating the Department of Justice?

-There's an inspector general for that.
+There's an Inspector General for that.

-And you really should uh you're playing with the National Security of the United States if you're gonna uh um release documents uh based on classified information without at least showing and hearing from the department why it's dangerous or what you can release and what you can't.
+You're playing with the National Security of the United States if you're going to release documents based on classified information without at least showing and hearing from the department why it's dangerous or what you can release and what you can't.

 I mean, the Department of Justice is not claiming the right to stop them from releasing it, but they're saying at least show it to us and let us tell you what's dangerous and what's not.

-I'll tell you he's been doing great work.
+I'll tell you, he's been doing great work.

 Before that, you heard Senator Chuck Grassley of Iowa accusing the FBI of playing hide the ball on this Russia probe.

-But everything we discussed about a Pfizer warrant against a opposition candidate in an election year, uh, and then a president electing his team, and then the Pfizer court issuing a warrant based on uh an opposition party bought and paid for phony Russian propaganda dossier.
+Here we are a year later, no evidence, but everything we discussed about a FISA warrant against an opposition candidate in an election year, and then a president-elect and his team, and then the FISA court issuing a warrant based on an opposition party bought and paid for phony Russian propaganda dossier.

 Well, the media is kind of ignoring that.